 Division of Infectious Diseases & Immunology Education

-Education is an integral part of our mission.
-Faculty at NYU Langone’s Division of Infectious Diseases and Immunology are committed to training future generations of healthcare providers.
+Education is an integral part of our mission at NYU Langone’s Division of Infectious Diseases and Immunology.
+We train future healthcare providers for successful careers in academic medicine, clinical practice, and public health.

-Our faculty instruct and mentor residents and fellows in inpatient and outpatient settings, providing them opportunities to observe and manage adult patients who have a variety of infectious diseases.
-Fellows participate in comprehensive clinical rotations, formal didactics, and mentored research at different stages of their training.
-We also train medical students in the core principles of microbiology, immunology, and infectious diseases throughout NYU Grossman School of Medicine’s MD curriculum.
+Our faculty mentor and instruct residents and fellows in both inpatient and outpatient settings, offering comprehensive clinical rotations, didactics, and research opportunities.
+We also integrate core principles of microbiology, immunology, and infectious diseases into the NYU Grossman School of Medicine’s MD curriculum.

 Infectious Diseases and Immunology Conferences and Seminars